 The Collier County Local Mitigation Strategy (LMS) plan is a vital document to assist our community in identifying, evaluating and planning for natural hazards.
 This living document analyzes a wide range of community plans, capabilities, stakeholders and community characteristics to develop effective mitigation initiatives for your community.
 Furthermore, the Robert T. Stafford Act requires communities to have an approved LMS plan before they are eligible for federal mitigation grants.
 These grants include: The Hazard Mitigation Grant Program (HMGP), Pre-Disaster Mitigation Program (PDM) and Flood Mitigation Assistance Program (FEMA).
 Your county LMS plan may also be a vital piece to your Community Rating System (CRS) class.

 This LMS is reviewed and approved by the State of Florida & FEMA every five years.
+Now we're waiting for each jurisdiction, below, to adopt the LMS

-The DRAFT 2020 Collier County Multi-jurisdictional Strategy
+The 2020 Collier County Multi-jurisdictional Strategy